wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 And they own the destination territory

+And that the source and destination territory are adjacent

 And they try to move a valid number of armies

 When they try to move armies between the source and destination territory